gpadolina/DeepLearning-notes/DeepLearning/Deep learning for Computer Vision.md

 ## Using a pretrained convnet
 A common and highly effective approach to deep learning on small image datasets is to use a pretrained network.
 A *pretrained network* is a saved network that was previously trained on a large dataset, typically on a large-sclae image-classification task.
-If this original dataset is large enough and general enough, then the
+If this original dataset is large enough and general enough, then the spatial hierarchy of features learned by the pretrained network can effectively act as a generic model of the visual world, and hence its features can prove useufl for many different computer vision problems.
+Such portability of learned features across different problems is a key advantage of deep learning compared to many older, shallow-learning approaches, and it makes deep learning very effective for small-data problems.

+You'll use the VGG16 architecture; it's a simple and widely used convnet architecture for ImageNet.
+There are two ways to use a pretrained network: *feature extraction* and
+*fine-tuning.*
+#### Feature extraction